English Curriculum Aims:

-Developing a love of reading is the single most powerful attribute that can make a difference to our children’s future attainment.
-From Foundation Stage right up to Year 6, the children at Mandeville experience lessons and a range of fiction, non-fiction and poetry texts which promote a love of books and reading.
+Developing a love of reading is the most powerful attribute that can make a difference to our children’s future attainment.
+From Foundation Stage to Year 6, the children at Mandeville experience lessons and a range of fiction, non-fiction and poetry texts which promote a love of books and reading.

 Home School Reading

-At Mandeville we understand the link between good talking and skilful writing.
-We also know that children will be motivated to write if the purpose of writing is clear.
-Writing at Mandeville is, wherever possible, linked to the class Power of Reading book, giving the children a secure context and purpose for their writing.
-Pupils are taught key skills to help them plan, draft and edit their work, learning to proof-read and improve their own writing, as well as having opportunities to discuss their writing with peers.
-Pupils’ stamina for writing is developed through fortnightly extended writing tasks which are linked to other areas of the curriculum, whilst building upon the writing skills taught during English lessons.
+Writing is always contextualised in the class book or linked to a curriculum subject, giving the children a secure context and purpose for their writing.
+Pupils are taught key skills of planning, drafting and editing their work, learning to proof-read and improve their own writing, as well as having opportunities to evaluate their writing with peers.
+Pupils’ stamina for writing is developed through fortnightly extended writing tasks where children have the opportunity to exercise and apply both established and newly-acquired skills.

-Grammar and punctuation are taught explicitly through focused activities within the context of reading and writing.
-Once familiar with a grammatical concept, pupils are encouraged to explore and apply this concept to their own writing and speech.
+Grammar and punctuation are taught systematically and explicitly through focused activities within the context of reading and writing.
+Once familiar with a grammatical concept, pupils explore and apply the concept to their own speech and writing.